 We are all thinking about Paris this week, but I prefer not to let terrorists shape my thoughts about the city.
 I miss it terribly, so I turned again to Marcia de Sanctis‘s excellent new guide, 100 Places in France Every Woman Should Go.

 I say “turned again,” because I had to put it away rather abruptly after she sent it to me last fall.
-After a quick glance through, I began scribbling notes, picking quarrels, marking passages with stars or brackets or exclamation points in the margins.
+After a quick glance through, I began scribbling notes, picking quarrels, marking passages with stars, brackets, exclamation points, or question marks in the margins.
 The book is addictive, like crack, and I could see I wasn’t going to get much done unless I hid it somewhere in the midst of my piles of books and papers.
 And so it waited.

 Marcia is a former television news producer for ABC, NBC and CBS News and an accomplished journalist (we’ve also written about her here), and she hardly needed a boost from me: the book quickly hit the New York Times Travel Best Seller list shortly after its release last November.
 Not bad, considering it was published by a small, off-the-beaten-track house.
 Coincidentally, the publisher is in Palo Alto – Travelers’ Tales, an imprint of Solas House.